National Employer Playbook

 Inclusive Job Descriptions

-Clear and inclusive job descriptions are always important, but they are even more so when recruiting immigrant talent.
-They will help to ensure that good applicants aren’t inadvertently screened out, and make it more likely that the best person for the job can be identified.
+Clear and inclusive job descriptions are important when recruiting immigrant talent.
+They will ensure that appropriate applicants aren’t inadvertently screened out and that the best person for the job is determined.

 Need to figure out your absolute must-haves and would-be-nice-to-haves for job descriptions?
 It’s important for job descriptions to be appropriately worded.
 Many often include non-essential requirements for a role that could inadvertently screen out suitable candidates.
 For example, did you know that men, when determining whether to apply for a job, will apply when they meet only 60 percent of the qualifications, whereas women will apply only if they meet 100 percent1?